 Members are expected to attend all meetings.
 In exceptional circumstances, with the written consent of the Chair, members may send a previously nominated substitute.
 Requests to send substitutes should be made to the Secretariat at least three days before the meeting.

 Secretariat

-The Secretariat for Coast to Capital Skills 360 Board will be provided by Coast to Capital.
+The Secretariat for Coast to Capital Skills 360°Board the will be provided by Coast to Capital LEP.
+Its main responsibilities will be to: